pddenhar/ESP32-S3-NMEA-2000-Sensor/readme.md

 engine, often from the same ECU, so the source address does not separate them.
 See `N2K_ENGINE_INSTANCE` in `n2k_bridge.cpp`.

-Engine readouts are in °F and psi.
-Set `N2K_ENGINE_UNITS_US` to 0 in `n2k_channels.h` for °C and kPa; the units label, the dial range and the alarm points all follow from that one switch.
+Engine temperature and pressure are in °F and psi.
+Set `N2K_ENGINE_UNITS_US` to 0 in `n2k_channels.h` for °C and kPa; the unit labels and conversions follow from that switch, and so do the dial ranges and alarm points in `ui_engine_gauges.c`.
+Only instance 0 is decoded for these too.

 **In:** PGN 127250 (Vessel Heading), shown on the heading gauge.
 The PGN carries a flag saying whether the heading is referenced to true or to magnetic north --